carmencchow/bellabeat_casestudy/README.md

 [1] 8
 ```

-Due to the smaller sample size from the `weightLogInfo_merged` data frame, we will not be joining it to the other data sets to avoid sampling bias.
+We have 33 users in the dailyActivity data frame, 24 in the sleepDay one, and only 8 in the weightLogInfo data frame.
+Due to the smaller sample size of the last data frame, we will not use it moving forward to avoid sampling bias.

-Below is a summary of the data cleansing steps we’ll conduct to transform our raw, unclean data into processed data for analysis.
+Below is a summary of the data cleansing we'll conduct to clean and transform our raw, unclean data.

 <h3><b>Data Cleaning</b></h2>

-*  Use the `clean_names()` function to format column names to camelcase.
+*  Use the `clean_names()` function to format column names to snake_case.

 ```
 daily_activity <- clean_names(dailyActivity_merged)
 daily_sleep <- clean_names(sleepDay_merged)
 ```

 *  Use `as_Date()` function to format dates from a string data type to a Date object.
 Use `weekdays()` to extract the day of the week and assign it to a new variable named `weekday`.
-Use the `ordered()` function to create an ordered factor where the days are ordered chronologically instead of alphabetically.</p>
+Use the `ordered()` function to create an ordered factor to order the days chronologically instead of alphabetically.</p>

 ```
 daily_activity <- daily_activity %>%